browserkids/web-components/README.md

     - `viewport`, provide a custom viewport [bounding rectangle].
 Default is `window` rectangle.

 1. **[bindEventListeners()]**
-    Finds all elements that have event listeners defined and binds them automatically.
+    Finds all elements that have `@event[.modifier]="function"` (by default) attributes and automatically registers the event listeners to the elements.

-    Based on `findAttributes()` this function will find all elements that have `@event[.modifier]="function"` attributes and automatically registers the event listeners to the elements.
-For example:
+    :warning: If you [single-import] this function, make sure to provide a `findAttributes()` function.

     ```html
     <main @click="onClick">Just a random element.</main>